jqshuv/ExampleGoProgramm/README.md

 This is how you run the app.

 ### Windows
-Simply run the made executable called: `example.exe`.
+Simply run the made executable called: `example-go-app.exe`.

 ### Linux
-Simply run the made executable called: `example`.
+Simply run the made executable called: `example-go-app`.

 ### Docker
 Run the app in a Docker container.